diegomigliavacca/uploadBundle/README.md

 The table UpFile will be created.

-5) Put the following lines inside the Mapbender3 application->app->config->routing.yml file:
+5) Add the following lines to the Mapbender3 application->app->config->routing.yml file:

 	spookyisland_uploadbundle:
     	resource: "@SpookyIslandUploadBundle/Resources/config/routing.yml"